shariqshah/symmetry/README.md

 	* Default keybindings as fallback
 	* Implemented writing scene to file
 	* Fixed space not being added after light entities are written to file by adding missing new-line
 	* Fixed error caused by the way eof was checked in scene file
+	* Camera fbo params are now written to file when entity is saved
+	* Fixed several bugs with entity loading